-The best areas to stay in Puglia for first-timers are Bari, Polignano, Monopoli, Alberobello, Ostuni, Lecce, and Vieste.
-These are the main and beautiful towns to explore Puglia.
-In this post, I will help you to decide where to stay in Puglia for the first time, without a car, with families, and couples.
+The best areas to stay in Puglia for tourists are Bari, Polignano, Monopoli, Alberobello, Ostuni, Lecce, and Vieste.
+These are the safe and beautiful towns to stay and explore the Puglia region.

-Bari is the best place to stay in Puglia for first-timers because it is one of the gateways to the Puglia region along with Brindisi.
-With its well connections on both Trenitalia trains and Regionale trains, you can easily visit popular towns by trains such as Alberobello, Locorotondo, Martina Franca, Lecce without a car.
+Bari is the best base for first-time visitors because it is one of the gateways to the Puglia region along with Brindisi.
+With its well connections on both Trenitalia trains and Regionale trains, you can easily visit popular towns of Alberobello, Locorotondo, Martina Franca, Lecce without a car.

 Apart from Bari, Monopoli and Lecce are great bases to stay in Puglia.
 From Monopoli, you can take a train trip to Polignano a Mare and Ostuni.
 From Lecce, you can explore southern Puglia such as Gallipoli, Galatina, and Otranto.